jdunkerley/jdunkerley/enso-fund-performance/post.md

 To compare the fund's performance against a benchmark, we need to compute the monthly returns from the value series.

-Adding a `Month` column to the data, equal to the first day of the month for each date, allows us to group by this new column.
+Adding a `Month` column to the data, set to the first day of each month, allows us to group by it.
 There are a couple of ways to produce this, but the simplest is to use the `first_of_month` function.

 Next, we can compute various aggregates such as the final index value, the standard deviation and the average return.
 Using the final index combined with an offset, it is easy to compute the monthly return.